 That translates to how strongly people said they were interested in living in a specific metro area.
 Data sources include the U.S. Census Bureau, the Bureau of Labor Statistics, as well as U.S. News rankings of the Best Hospitals.

 One thing that wasn’t covered in this study is the weather.
 With some people loathing winter, and others demanding four seasons, it was excluded from the criteria that draw people to an area.

 So keep that in mind before tossing cold-weather gear.
-Now, let's look at these 10 places:
+Scroll through the slideshow above to view these 10 places.